 - Generation asset valuation.
 Projected future cash flows to support investment decisions in battery storage systems, renewable generation, and natural gas-fired generation.
 Assessed market-related and asset-specific risks.

 - Integrated resource planning (IRP).
-Led the analysis for several IRPs for the Connecticut electric utilities and Department of Energy and Environmental Protection.
+Led the analysis for several IRPs for the Connecticut electric utilities and the Department of Energy and Environmental Protection.
 Assessed the adequacy of electric supply and natural gas transportation; simulated electricity markets and analyzed strategies for meeting policy goals cost-effectively, supporting an increase in funding for energy efficiency programs.

 - Transmission benefit-cost analyses.
 Submitted testimony to FERC on the public policy, congestion relief, and reliability benefits of several proposed transmission lines.
 Addressed a wider array of benefits than the simple “production cost savings” in most analyses.